Verca/tic-tac-toe/README.md

     - then you can simply call `Actions.loadItems()`
         - note: if you want to add payload to this action, then add it as a first parameter (second parameter won't be passed at all).
 For passing more items wrap them in the object.

-### Components folder
+### Components directory
-Components folder should contain all module's components.
+Components directory should contain all module's components.
 You will find example components in `exampleModule` of this project.

 Important parts of component: